samuelcalegari/NodeJs-Example/README.md

 ## Instructions
 1. To get the package dependencies, first execute "npm install"
-2. Edit app.js and enter your Azure Data Market ClientID and Client Secret var azureDataMarketClientId = '[Azure Data Market client id]';
+2. Edit app.js and enter your Azure Key API var azureApiKey = '[azure Api Key]';
-var azureDataMarketClientSecret = '[Azure Data Market client secret]';
 3. Run by executing "node app.js"

 If you want to change the audio file, simply change the line